Fried chicken

 Fried chicken • Oysters • Chardonnay • All the fixins •

-The night before IPNC kicks off, join Hazelfern, big table farm, Hundred Suns, and 00 Wines for a night of finger lickin’ good vibes and ice cold Chardonnay.
+The night before IPNC kicks off, join Hazelfern, big table farm, Hundred Suns, and Walter Scott for a night of finger lickin’ good vibes and ice cold Chardonnay.

 THE WINERIES